 At Stan State, Panopto and Canvas are "integrated", which means instructors can use Panopto directly inside a Canvas course.
 To learn more, please see the Panopto Recordings page in the Canvas help area.

 Panopto and Zoom are also connected.
 This means that every Zoom cloud recording is automatically copied over into Panopto.
-The original Zoom recording will be automatically deleted after 60 days.
-Where the recordings are stored depends on how the Zoom meeting was created.
-Read on for details.
+The recordings are stored in one of two places, depending on how the Zoom meeting was created.
+The meetings are not visible to outside users other than campus administrators as part of their duties.
+Automatic copying cannot be disabled for specific users or videos.

-Course Zoom Meetings
+Canvas Course Zoom Meetings

-Other Zoom Meetings
+Your Other Zoom Meetings

-Cloud recordings of meetings that are scheduled in the Zoom application or in your online Zoom account will be copied into your personal Panopto account.
-They will be placed inside the My Folder in a new folder called "Meeting Recordings".
+Cloud recordings of meetings that are scheduled using Zoom or in your online Zoom account will be copied into your personal Panopto account.
+They will be placed inside the My Folder in a folder called "Meeting Recordings".
 You can share these recordings as links with your viewers.
-Note: the original Zoom meeting recording is still available in Zoom for 60 days should you wish to access that for any reason.
-Only Zoom accounts at the "Pro" level can record to the cloud and thus have their recordings copied into Panopto.
-"Basic" Zoom users (i.e., students) cannot record meetings to the cloud and therefore do not have recordings in Panopto.

 Additional Information

-What is copied from Zoom to Panopto?
+What is included in the copy from Zoom to Panopto?

 1. Shared screen with active speaker